Freedom in the World

 F. Rule of Law: 0 / 16

-While discrimination and stigma against LGBT (lesbian, gay, bisexual, and transgender) individuals exists, homosexuality is not illegal, and according to reports, discussions of sexual orientation are not completely off-limits.
+While discrimination and stigma against LGBT (lesbian, gay, bisexual, and transgender) individuals exists, homosexuality is not illegal.

 G. Personal Autonomy and Individual Rights: 3 / 16

-Freedom to travel within the country was impeded by the government.
 Equatorial Guinea has one of the most difficult business environments in the world.
-According to the World Bank’s Doing Business report for 2014, the country required 18 steps and 135 days to start a business, ranking it 185 among 189 countries.
+According to the World Bank’s 2015 Doing Business report, the country required 18 steps and 135 days to start a business, ranking it 186 among 189 countries.

-Constitutional and legal guarantees of equality for women are largely ignored.
-Women won 22 percent of the seats in the Chamber of Deputies in the 2013 elections.
+Constitutional and legal guarantees of equality for women are largely ignored, although women won 22 percent of the seats in the Chamber of Deputies in the 2013 elections.
 Violence against women is reportedly widespread.

-The U.S. State Department’s 2013 Trafficking in Persons report ranks Equatorial Guinea as a Tier 3 source and destination country for women and children trafficked for the purposes of forced labor and prostitution, particularly in Malabo and in Bata, the largest city on the mainland, and says the government does not fully comply with minimum standards to combat trafficking.
+The U.S. State Department’s 2014 Trafficking in Persons Report found Equatorial Guinea to be a source and destination country for women and children trafficked for the purposes of forced labor and prostitution, particularly in Malabo and in Bata.

 X = Score Received